JulienAssouline/Python_bootcamp/README.md

-Created and taught two parts of a three part intro to python bootcamp for Ryerson TRSM (business) students.
+Created and taught two parts of a three-part intro to python Bootcamp for Ryerson TRSM (business) students.